hydroper-jet/lang/design/design.md

 }
 ```

-# Abstract clasases and methods
+# Abstract classes and methods

 Abstract classes and abstract methods are supported.
 Abstract methods allow for exhaustive implementation of an operation across all subclasses of a class.